How to choose Energy Bars for weight loss

 Learn your nutritional needs.

-When choosing energy bars, it’s important to know your nutritional needs.
+When choosing energy bars, it’s essential to know your nutritional needs.
 For example, if you’re trying to lose weight or maintain a healthy weight, energy bars can be an excellent way to help meet those goals.
 But they’re not a substitute for real food.
 Instead, they should only be used as snacks or meal replacements when you’re on the go and don’t have time to sit down and eat something more substantial.

 Assess your lifestyle so you can choose the right energy bar.